codex-protocol/api-docs/source/includes/client-routes.md

 </aside>

 <aside class="warning">
-  Currently this route will throw an error if <code>email</code> does not belong to a registered user (i.e someone who as already logged into the Codex Viewer with that email address.)
-However, passing a valid Ethereum address will always succeed.
+  If the specified email address does not belong to a registered user (i.e. the email address has not yet been used to log in to the Codex Viewer), an email will be sent to the specified address with a link to sign up and claim the incoming transfer.

   <br><br>

-  We plan to extend API functionality to eventually support transferring to non-registered email address.
+  However, passing a valid Ethereum address will always succeed.
 </aside>

 ## Cancel a Transfer